 We found a cache of free tours (and a few cheap ones at $15 or less) that visitors and residents alike will enjoy.
 Each tour is unique to Seattle, something you won’t find anywhere else.
 We think that makes them priceless.
 But, we’ll take free!

-The free tours included guided tours, self-guided tours, and walking tours on a variety of interesting topics at sites around Seattle and the Puget Sound region.
+The free tours included guided tours, self-guided tours, walking tours, and virtual tours on a variety of interesting topics at sites around the greater Seattle-Tacoma metro area.
 Most of these cheap and free tours are offered year-round.
 The last section features seasonal tours offered only at certain times of the year.

 Free tours about technology